Phloemus/ABRomics-KG/README.md

 graph although we encourage you to get familiar with the knowledge graph before performing your own sparql queries.

-To understand the structure of the graph, go read the reference paper submitted to the SWAT4HCLS conference !
+> [!NOTE] To understand the structure of the graph, go read the reference paper submitted to the SWAT4HCLS conference !

 ## Contacts